opencv/opencv/modules/imgproc/doc/feature_detection.rst

     :param dst: Output image that has the type  ``CV_32F``  and the same size as  ``src`` .

-    :param apertureSize: Aperture size of the :ocv:func:`Sobel` .
+    :param ksize: Aperture size of the :ocv:func:`Sobel` .

     :param borderType: Pixel extrapolation method.
 See  :ocv:func:`borderInterpolate` .